-During weekends and public holidays, Khao Yai is extremely popular with tourists from Bangkok.
-In the area North of the Pak Chong entrance numerous themed resorts and parks have sprung up offering entertainment for the Bangkok crowds.
+North of the Pak Chong entrance numerous themed resorts and parks have sprung up offering entertainment for the predominantly Bangkok crowds.
 Especially when traveling with children some of the themed attractions might be fun.
-Primo Piazza, Pete Maze, Secret Garden, Scenical World.
+Primo Piazza, Pete Maze, Farm Chok Chai, Toscana Village.

-In the park there are several sleeping options available.
-The park has two campgrounds and offers cabins in four different sections of the park.
-At the campgrounds all camping equipment incl. tent can be rented, just don’t expect it to be in the best shape.
-Note that on weekends and public holidays the campgrounds are often swarmed by school children on a field trip.
+In the park several sleeping options are available.
+Two campsites where all camping equipment incl. tent and sleeping bags can be rented, just don’t expect it to be in the best shape.
+Note that on weekends and public holidays the campgrounds are often swarmed by school children and or company co-workers on a field trip.

 The park also offers 2pax rooms, 4pax cabins and group lodges.
 It’s best to book ahead as these often sell out especially on weekends.
-Also, it might be wise to let a local tour company assist you with the booking, because the park website is not really helpful.
-Try for yourself.
+Also, it might be wise to let a local tour company assist you with the booking, because the park website has not been online for some time now.

 Outside the park

-You can also consider staying in one of the guesthouses on or around Thanarat road leading to the park.
-The guesthouses here can help you with transport to/from the park and hook you up with tours or groups.
-Organic farms and wineries around this area are often open to visitors.
+As mentioned, the accommodations are spread out over a large area North of the park.
+Some of them are as far as 10-15km from the park entrance.
+Maybe consider staying on or around the Thanarat road leading to the park.
+The accommodations here can help you with transport to/from the park and hook you up with tours or groups.
+My recommendations:

 The Frog Khao Yai Resort